Sundown town

-Sundown towns, also known as sunset towns, gray towns, or sundowner towns, are all-white municipalities or neighborhoods in the United States that practice a form of racial segregation by excluding non-whites via some combination of discriminatory local laws, intimidation or violence.
-The term came from signs posted that "colored people" had to leave town by sundown.
+Sundown towns, also known as sunset towns, gray towns, or sundowner towns, were all-White municipalities or neighborhoods in the United States that practiced a form of racial segregation by excluding non-whites via some combination of discriminatory local laws, intimidation or violence.
+They were most prevalent before the 1950s.
+The term came into use because of signs that directed "colored people" to leave town by sundown.